Quinoa Chickpea Salad

 - Gluten-Free – This recipe is naturally gluten-free.
 Quinoa is a gluten-free grain, and all the other ingredients are also sans gluten.

-- Onion-Free – You can remove the red onion and swap them for another bell pepper color like yellow pepper, thinly diced.
+- Onion-Free – You can remove the red onion and swap them for another bell pepper color, like yellow pepper, thinly diced.

-- Tahini-Free – Tahini is made from sesame seed and adds a lovely flavor and creamy texture to the dressing.
+- Tahini-Free – Tahini is made from sesame seeds and adds a lovely flavor and creamy texture to the dressing.
 You can replace the tahini with almond butter or skip it from the recipe.